Carrot Cake Cinnamon Rolls

 Finely grated carrots really make this recipe!

-I like to peel my carrots, then grate them on a microplane grater to make them extra fine.
+I like to peel my carrots and then grate them on a microplane grater to make them extra fine.
 This makes it easier for them to be incorporated into the dough.

 However, you can also grate your carrots using a grating attachment on a food processor or with a regular cheese grater.

-image of finely shredded carrots grated using a microplane grater
+image of carrots that have been finely grated using a microplane grater

 The carrots should be roughly half the weight and volume they started at once they’ve been wrung out.